-San Benito County's resiliency is centered on plans and actions that are in place to plan for adjust to the economic shocks caused by floods, droughts, another pandemic, a major earthquake and wildfires.
-In the near term the Cities of Hollister and San Juan Bautista and the County of San Benito Emergency Operations teams who are working with the San Benito County business community and residents should continue to conduct annual disaster preparedness events; National Shakeout Day provides an opportunity to conduct earthquake drills.
-The EDC should assist the cities and county in identifying resources to fund these preparedness events, the preparation development of recovery plans, and communications redundancies to the extent those funding opportunities exist.
-Below are five resiliency solutions that San Benito County could utilize during the duration of this five-year plan to mitigate future shocks caused by the manufactured events listed below.
+San Benito County's resiliency is centered on plans and actions that are in place to adjust to the economic shocks caused by floods, droughts, another pandemic, a major earthquake, and wildfires.
+In the near term, the cities of Hollister and San Juan Bautista, and the County of San Benito Emergency Operations teams are working with the San Benito County business community and residents to conduct annual disaster preparedness events such as National Shakeout Day.
+The EDC could assist these efforts by identifying resources to fund preparedness events, continuous planning, and improved communication redundancies to the extent those funding opportunities exist.
+Below are five resiliency solutions that San Benito County could utilize during the duration of this five-year plan to mitigate future shocks caused by the manufactured events listed below: